Italian Authors in Search of Identity, Part I

 Published in 1994, the year Silvio Berlusconi first came to power, the novel was seized upon by the political left as a call to action against the media mogul turned prime minister, soon to fire a number of prominent opposition journalists from Italian state TV.
 Times have changed since the 1990s, with the emergence of il rottamatore (demolition man), former prime minister Matteo Renzi, and the anti-establishment Movimento Cinque Stella (Five Star) party.
 However, for the moment, things at a political level have pretty much ‘stayed the same’.

-PART II of this article will touch on identity in works by eight more authors, including Elena Ferrante.
+Part II of this article touches on identity in works by more contemporary authors, including Elena Ferrante.